golemfactory/golem-js-preview-program/tasks/A-run-on-mainnet/README.md

 ## Why

-Golem Network providers can be used for real.
+Golem Network `mainnet` providers can much more resources than the `testnet`.

-In this challenge, you will dare to run the tasks on a public network using real Golem tokens.
+In this challenge, you will run a task on a `mainnet` network using real Golem tokens.

 ## Task description

-Acquire GLMs and MATICS to your requestor's address, enable payments on the mainnet network, and run any of your scripts on the paid network.
+Acquire GLM and MATIC to your requestor’s address, enable payments on the mainnet network, and run any of your scripts on the paid network.

 ### Steps

 Please observe how long it takes to complete the technical part of the tasks.
 We will ask you for such information in the feedback form.

-1. Back up the `yagna` wallet and secure `yagna` Configure it to allow payments on the Polygon Network.
+1. Back up the `yagna` wallet and secure `yagna` by locking the key.
+Configure it to allow payments on the Polygon Network.

-2. Acquire MATICs and convert some of them to GLM.
+2. Acquire MATIC and swap some of them to GLM.

 3. Configure your scripts to run on the Polygon Network.